 Juneteenth is a holiday that celebrates the freedom of enslaved African Americans in the United States.
 However, even though slavery ended, Black people were still treated unfairly because of the color of their skin.
-Alongside people from other communities, Black people continued to stand up and speak out against unfair and violent treatment, racism and unequal important things like education, housing, jobs and health care.
+Alongside people from other communities, Black people continued to stand up and speak out against unfair and violent treatment, racism and unequal access to important things like education, housing, jobs and health care.
 Today, the fight for justice and freedom goes on.

 People from different cultures, religions, genders, and racial groups are still working together to make our world a better and more fair place for everyone.
-Many people still do not have all of the freedoms that every person deserves, like the freedom to live where you want, the freedom love or worship how you want, or the freedom to be yourself safely and proudly.
+Many people still do not have all of the freedoms that every person deserves, like the freedom to live where you want, the or worship how you want, or the freedom to love freedom to be yourself safely and proudly.
 This can all can do something to make change.
-We difference in the world and help make sure community and country leaders respect and protect
+We а difference in the world and help make sure our community and country leaders respect and protect all people.